-Now that you have all the preliminary issues sorted out, you need to begin writing your book.
+Now that you have all the preliminary issues sorted out, it's time to start writing the book.

 You need to give your book a structure.
 Nonfiction books become easy to write when they have a skeletal work for you to follow.
 You can achieve this by creating an outline.
 Use book writing software and tools for assistance.

-Besides, writing a nonfiction book is serious business since your audience is after the information that you provide.
+Besides, writing a nonfiction book is serious business since your audience wants the information that you provide.
 They need you to help them solve a problem through the content of your book.